-The Accuplacer Tests are computerized assessment and their information is available at www.collegeboard.com/student/testing/accuplacer/accupl acer-tests.html.
+The Accuplacer Tests are computerized assessment and their information is available at https://accuplacer.collegeboard.org/

 The TEST of Essential Academic Skills (TEAS)

 The Test of Essential Academic Skills version 5 (TEAS-V) is required of nursing applicants by the School of Nursing (SON) at AUHS as an entrance examination, which assess the Applicant's academic aptitude in reading, math, science English and language usage skills.
 Those who show a strong aptitude in academics are more likely to succeed in completing their nursing school education.
 AUHS SON requires incoming nursing students to score 65% on the adjusted TEAS score to be considered for admission.